scottsimpson/introduction-to-linux/README.md

 # Introduction to Linux

-Repository for Introduction to Linux on LinkedIn Learning
+This repository contains files for *[Introduction to Linux]()*, a LinkedIn Learning video course.

+[LinkedIn Learning](https://linkedin.com/learning) courses are available as part of the [LinkedIn Premium](https://premium.linkedin.com/) subscription.